A new test looks at the way Muslim women are portrayed onscreen

 "It does present itself to be a negative view and negative messaging that we're giving to young girls.
 Not just Muslim girls, but...brown girls in general."

-Rasoul wanted to do something about this, so she worked with Pillars Fund and the Geena Davis Institute on Gender in Media to develop the Muslim Women On-Screen Test, which assesses onscreen representation of Muslim women.
+Rasoul wanted to do something about this, so she helped develop the Muslim Women On-Screen Test to assess onscreen representation of Muslim women.
 She spoke with NPR's Juana Summers about the test, how it works and how she hopes it will change the way Muslim women are represented in the United States.

 This interview has been edited for length and clarity.